 - Confusion or delirium.

-- Deep and humid thoracic cough that produces yellowish, green or brownish phlegm.
+- Deep and humid thoracic cough produces yellowish, green, or brownish phlegm.

 - High fever (more than 101 degrees).

 - Inappropriate change in alertness or level of awareness.

 Babies: sunken fontanel (soft spot) on the top of the head, lethargy, no tears with crying, and few or no wet diapers.

 - Do not urinate or urinate small amounts of tea-colored urine.

 Bacterial diseases are caused by harmful bacteria (pathogenic bacteria).
 The vast majority of bacteria do not cause disease, and many bacteria are really useful and even necessary for good health.

 Bacterial diseases occur when pathogenic bacteria enter an area of the body that is usually sterile, such as the bladder, or when they move beneficial bacteria in places such as the intestines, vagina, or mouth.

 Less common bacterial infections can occur when healthy bacteria multiply uncontrollably.
 Several ways in which pathogenic bacteria can enter the body.